CoalaWeb/coalaweb-docs/docs/paypal/no-paypal-account.md

 ## <a class="doc-top" name="guide"></a>Guide

-<div class="uk-alert">Not everyone has or wants a PayPal account which is fine but that doesn't mean that you cant pay with your Debit/Credit card using PayPal checkout.</div>

 ### Step 1

 Below is the standard PayPal check out window but one thing you may have missed is that if you want to pay with your credit/debit card, without signing up to PayPal you can click the **Pay with Debit or Credit Card** button down the bottom of the form.
 This will trigger what is known as the **PayPal Guest Checkout** *\[Figure 1\]*